 The suitability maps were converted into equivalent GW of potential using simple assumptions.
 The objective of this exercise is not to provide definite values of wind or solar technical potential, but to help the reader grasp the scale of the opportunities highlighted by the maps.

-Using a simple approach yields information relevant to shape policy without courting confusion with specific investment or demand scenarios or energy-system modelling.
+Using a simple approach yields information relevant to shape policy without courting confusion with specific investment or demand scenarios or energy-system.

-One example is the installation density.
-In these maps it is the same for both grid and off-grid systems, so they can be compared in a qualitative manner and not as absolute values.
+One example of simplification is the installation density.
+They are the same for both grid and off-grid systems, so they can be compared in a qualitative manner and not as absolute values.
 For this study, off-grid projects are defined as utility-scale projects for mines, large industry or sizeable communities far from existing grids.

-A simple conversion is then used to calculate technical potential (Table 2).
-The results show that equipping just 1% of the land surface with a suitability score above 60% would translate into 888 GW of technical potential, considering a distance to the grid of 75 km.
+A simple conversion is then used to calculate technical potential (Table 2) and investment needs.
+The results show that equipping just 1% of the land surface with a suitability score above 60% for a grid distance of 75 km would translate into USD 813 bn annual investment between 2016 and 2030, a figure which would decrease significantly if a realistic learning curve were to be applied.